 John Coventry’s side created plenty of chances to secure a win but were thwarted by visiting goalkeeper Craig Ross, who produced a series of good saves.

 The high-flying Ryman One North hosts made the early running at Rookery Hill but found themselves a goal down after 37 minutes when Anthony Joseph netted.

-Ross denied Rocks an equaliser with several saves but the Ryman Premier visitors’ defences were finally breached 12 minutes from time when Kris Newby latched onto a Richard Wray ball forward to finally beat Ross.
+Ross denied Rocks an equaliser with several saves but the Ryman Premier visitors’ defences were finally breached 12 minutes from time when Kris Newby latched onto a Richard Wray ball forward to

 But the stopper recovered to deny Neil Richmond a winner in injury time when he turned the striker’s header over the bar.